Selling Rental Properties - National Residential

 Landlord sells his tenanted property portfolio with National Residential for £500,000 in just 26 days

-For a landlord from Wandsworth who responded to our last email, that’s exactly how he celebrated his week when we sold his entire portfolio of 5 tenanted properties in less than a month, releasing over £500,000 in cash with zero hassle, worry or stress while we sorted out any problems on his behalf.
+David Coughlin, CEO of National Residential tells us why a landlord from Wandsworth is celebrating after we sold his entire portfolio of 5 tenanted properties in less than a month, releasing over £500,000 in cash with zero hassle, worry or stress while we sorted out any problems on his behalf.

 Continue reading Landlord sells his tenanted property portfolio with National Residential for £500,000 in just 26 days